Faryalaurooj/Super-Resolution-using-Single-Image-GAN/README.md

 Please note: the code currently only supports torch 1.4 or earlier because of the optimization scheme.

 For later torch versions, you may try this repository: https://github.com/kligvasser/SinGAN (results won't necessarily be identical to the official implementation).

+#Super Resolution

+To super resolve an image, please run:

+python SR.py --input_name <LR_image_file_name>

+This will automatically train the model corresponding to 4x upsampling factor (if not exist already).
+For different SR factors, please specify it using the parameter --sr_factor when calling the function.
+Super resolution results on the BSD100 dataset can be download from the 'Downloads' folder.